 How to get there:

 By MRT: Take the Red Line to Jiantan Station and then take exit 1 north out of the station.
 The night market is right across the road.
+You can also book an MRT travel pass on Klook here.

 By Scooter: Take Zhongshan North Road out of Taipei and wind around Yuanshan Hotel into Shilin.
 You can park on the right side of the road next to Jiantan Station.
+Looking for scooter rental in Taipei?
+You can search on Klook here or KKday here to search for options.
+You can also check out our scooter rental guide here.

 By Car: Take Zhongshan North Road out of Taipei and wind around Yuanshan Hotel into Shilin.
 There are many parking garages around the night market.
+If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
+You can also check out our car rental guide here.

 Map: Please see below: